Guozheng-Ma/DA-in-visualRL/README.md

 |**[UCB-RAD]** Automatic Data Augmentation by Upper Confidence Bounds for Deep Reinforcement Learning **(ICCAS 2021)** [*(paper)*](https://ieeexplore.ieee.org/abstract/document/9649771)|

 ### 1.3 Context-aware/Semantic-level Data Augmentation

+Another deficiency of current data augmentation methods is that they rely on **pixel-level image transformations**, where each pixel is treated in a **context-agnostic** manner.
+However, in visual RL, pixels in the observation are likely to have different levels of relevance to decision making.
+This context-agnostic augmentation may mask or destroy the regions in the original observation that are vital for decision-making.
+Therefore, it is necessary to incorporate **context awareness** into augmentation.

 | Related Studies |
 |--------|